Design Ideas for Custom Decks

 View This Project

 A gorgeous, Cumaru hardwood deck with single wrap-around step featuring Genesis step lights.
+This deck was designed and built by Decks by Schmillen in Colorado Springs.

-11 – We built this deck Fiberon Moringa decking laid at a 90-degree angle. the railing is a Fortress Fe26 Traditional powder-coated panel system in Black Sand.
+11 – We built this deck Fiberon Sanctuary Moringa decking laid at a 90-degree angle. the railing is a Fortress Fe26 Traditional powder-coated panel system in Black Sand.
 The owners also added a double picture frame border in Fiberon Espresso.

 Composite deck built with Trex Tiki Torch boards laid at a 90-degree angle.
 The railing is a custom design by the owner created in wrought iron.
+From your Colorado Springs deck builders, Decks by Schmillen.

 12 – Steel framed deck with Trex Tiki Torch material laid at a 90-degree angle with single divider board to avoid butt-seams.
 The railing was a custom design by the homeowner, created in wrought iron and attached to stucco columns.